SanjayShetty01/Data-Science-with-R-JHU/Course 10_Capstone Project/README.md

 ### About the Course/Projects : An Overview

-round the world, people are spending an increasing amount of time on their mobile devices for email, social networking, banking and a whole range of other activities.
+Around the world, people are spending an increasing amount of time on their mobile devices for email, social networking, banking and a whole range of other activities.
 But typing on mobile devices can be a serious pain.
 SwiftKey, our corporate partner in this capstone, builds a smart keyboard that makes it easier for people to type on their mobile devices.
 One cornerstone of their smart keyboard is predictive text models.
 When someone types:

 I went to the